department-of-veterans-affairs/va.gov-team/products/identity-personalization/notifications/notification-preferences/discovery-and-research/initial-discovery-notes.md

 - **Are all communication items available via both text and email?**

   No, not all.
-Some items will be single channel for now
+Some items will be single channel for now.

   ## Do we know what these are at all?
 (If not no worries, but it might be nice to have in this doc if you do know them)